lupyuen/pinetime-rust-mynewt/rust/app/src/micropython.md

 [wasp-os](https://wasp-os.readthedocs.io/en/latest/README.html), built with [MicroPython](https://micropython.org/), is highly popular with folks coding the [__PineTime Smart Watch__](https://wiki.pine64.org/index.php/PineTime) for the very first time...

-1. No easier way to create a Watch App!
+_Because there's no easier way to create a Watch App for PineTime!_

-    Easy scripting

-    repl
+Just write a simple Python script, upload it wirelessly to wasp-os and watch it run!

+And if the script doesn't work right?
+Just connect over Bluetooth and troubleshoot live with the REPL (Read-Eval-Print Loop) command line!

-wasp-os works great on Bare Metal (i.e. PineTime hardware).
+Today wasp-os works great on Bare Metal (i.e. PineTime hardware).
+It doesn't require an embedded operating system, because the underlying MicroPython runtime serves as a bare-bones operating system.

-_How shall we make it better?_
+_How shall we make wasp-os better?_

+Here's what I think...

-1. Easier Installation
+1. __Easier Installation__

-    What if PineTime Owners can unbox their smart watch...
+    What if PineTime Owners can unbox their smart watches...
+And install wasp-os wirelessly through their phones?
+No more messy wiring to the SWD Port inside PineTime!

-    Other FreeRTOS, Mynewt, ...

-    Test drive
+    And we'll let PineTime Owners switch and test drive any operating system wirelessly: wasp-os, FreeRTOS, Mynewt, RIOT, ...
+Without opening their watches!

+    We're getting ready a common bootloader and common firmware update mechanism that will be preloaded by Pine64 into PineTime watches...
+Would be terrific to have wasp-os and MicroPython on board!

-1. Companion App: Android, iOS and PinePhone?
+1. __Companion App: Android, iOS and PinePhone?__

     For updating wasp-os firmware?
 And REPL?

     Raspberry Pi (with onboard Bluetooth)

-1. Simpler Firmware Debugging with Raspberry Pi, VSCode and Semihosting Console
+1. __Simpler Firmware Debugging__ with Raspberry Pi and VSCode

+    Semihosting Console

-1. Preemptive Multitasking
+1. __Preemptive Multitasking__

-1. Best Buddies with other operating systems
+1. __Best Buddies with other Operating Systems__

+    PineTime feels like a rowdy playground sometimes...
+Kids (i.e. PineTime Firmware) come and go as they please, messing up the sandbox (e.g. PineTime's SPI Flash) for the other players.

+    Can we turn PineTime into a safer, happier playground for all?

 We could port NimBLE, MCUBoot and MCU Manager Library to MicroPython